damogranlabs/classy_blocks/README.md

 A complex example: parametric, Low-Re mesh of a cyclone
 ![Cyclone](showcase/cyclone.png "Cyclone")

+> See `examples/complex/cyclone` for a full example of a complex building workflow.

 # Prerequisites

 Package (python) dependencies can be found in *pyproject.toml* file.
 Other dependencies that must be installed:
 - python3.8 and higher
 - OpenFoam: .org or .com version is supported, foam-extend's blockMesh doesn't support multigrading but is otherwise also compatible.
+BlockMesh is not required to run Python scripts.
+There is an ongoing effort to create VTK meshes from within classy_blocks.
+See the wip_mesher branch for the latest updates.

 # Technical Information